 Communities can provide invaluable data on feral deer spread by reporting sightings and control effort

-This page will provide case-studies of CFDM in Australia, guides on how to develop your own management plan for your community, and resources to support your program.
+This page will provide case-studies of CFDM in Australia, and resources to support your program.

 The Sugarloaf Link Project is a three year project funded by the Victorian Government’s Biodiversity Response Planning program.
 This program looked at the use of professional shooters to control feral deer numbers on private property.